bbittne/ST558-Project2/bus.md

 ![](bus_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-From the above plot, we can see that the almost shares are with 4-6 length word.
+From the above plot, we can see that the most shares contain 4-6 length words.
 Therefore, the variable average_token_length effects shares, and we will keep this variable.

 Correlation matrix plot is generated: